Building 20: Demolition

 Building 20 was gradually emptied in 1996-1998, and demolished to make way for the Ray and Maria Stata Center (Building 32).
 Demolition may have been slowed by the need to relocate the many small research, administrative, and student groups located there, plus the special precautions needed to safely dispose of asbestos, lead paint, and PCBs found throughout the World War II vintage structure.
 Some of its previous occupants moved into the new Stata Center upon its completion, while other "Building 20 refugees" moved to Building N51/N52 or permanently dispersed to other locations on campus.

 On March 27, 1998, "The Magic Incubator", an all-day farewell celebration, was held in honor of Building 20, its former occupants, and the feats accomplished therein.
 Professor Jerry Lettvin published an "Elegy for Building 20" to mark the occasion.

 In addition, a time capsule box was prepared, which is now displayed in the new Stata Center which was erected on the site.
 The time capsule along with several large informational panels about the history of Building 20 are located on the first floor of the Stata Center, near the Dreyfoos Tower elevators, and may be viewed by visitors during normal office hours.

 In its final years, Building 20 and its demise were marked by some farewell hacks (student pranks).
 In March 1998, a large red banner appeared bearing the words "MASS.
 INST.
 OF TECH. — DEACTIVATED — PROPERTY OFFICE", mimicking the stickers the MIT Property Office affixes to obsolete equipment removed from inventory tracking in preparation for surplus disposal.
-In April 1999, a full-sized elevator shaft enclosure was placed amidst the rubble of the just-demolished Building 20, with a floor indicator including levels "G" and "B1" through "B5", implying the elevator traveled to previously-concealed secret lab space below the ground floor of Building 20.
+In April 1999, a full-sized elevator shaft enclosure was "found" amidst the rubble of the just-demolished Building 20, with a floor indicator panel including levels "G" and "B1" through "B5", implying that the elevator traveled to previously-concealed secret lab space below the ground floor of Building 20.
 In the years since, there has been a persistent joke on campus that the old Building 20 is still standing, but concealed by an invisibility cloaking field.